Procuring and Monitoring of FSMC Contracts

 The following USDA Policy Memoranda can be found on the USDA School Meals Policy Web page at http://www.fns.usda.gov/school-meals/policy:

-- SP 23-2013: Guidance Reaffirming the Requirement that State agencies and School Food Authorities Periodically Review Food Service Management Company Cost Reimbursable Contracts and Contracts Associated with USDA Foods
+USDA Policy Memorandum SP-23-2013: Guidance Reaffirming the Requirement that State agencies and School Food Authorities Periodically Review Food Service Management Company Cost Reimbursable Contracts and Contracts Associated with USDA Foods is available on the USDA Food and Nutrition Service (FNS) web page at https://www.fns.usda.gov/guidance-reaffirming-requirement-state-agencies-and-school-food-authorities-periodically-review-food.

-- SP 35-2013: State Agency Oversight and Monitoring of School Food Authority Contracts with Food Service Management Companies, which includes Best Practices for executing and monitoring the contract
+USDA Policy Memorandum SP 35-2013: State Agency Oversight and Monitoring of School Food Authority Contracts with Food Service Management Companies is available on the USDA FNS web page at https://www.fns.usda.gov/state-agency-oversight-and-monitoring-school-food-authority-contracts-food-service-management.

 CDE MBs relating to procurement, FSMC contracting, and the use of USDA Foods are available on the following CDE Web pages: